nickdba/Retete-culinare/Meniu/coffee/limini-coffee/readme.md

 # Limini coffee

-Limini Coffee is a friendly small team of passionate caring people who ensure that delicious freshly roasted coffee is being delivered daily throughout the UK.
-Today, Limini supplies speciality coffee all over the UK to our lovely customers and run courses every single day at our training centre and roastery in West Yorkshire.
+Locates south of Brandford, Limini Coffee is a roaster with small friendly team.
+They also have a training center.
 [Limini Coffee Website](https://www.liminicoffee.co.uk)

+Pros:

+* They have very good prices.
+* They tend to do lither roasts for those who prefer it.

+Cons:

+* Free 24h shipping with royal mail on orders over 25£.
+The competition does better.

 Tools we used: